sockmysox/celery-mongobeat/README.md

 The `create_*_task` methods are designed to be flexible.
 You can use Python's keyword argument unpacking (`**`) to create tasks from a dictionary.
 This is especially useful when processing data from an API or another data source.

-Any extra keys in the dictionary that do not match a defined method parameter will be saved as custom fields in the task document.
+Any keys in the dictionary that do not match a defined method parameter (like `name`, `task`, `every`, etc.) will be saved as custom fields in the task document.

 ```python
 # Example data that might come from a web form or API